Enterprise backup bods treat kit for ransomware code lurk

 Hoping to purge it of backup attack loops

-Backup software crew Assigra has put out a new version of its product which disinfects scanned backup files for ransomware to prevent restoration reloading code that screws with your data.
+Backup software crew Asigra has put out a new version of its product which disinfects scanned backup files for ransomware to prevent restoration reloading code that screws with your data.

 CBE v14 varies the name of its backup files to defeat recognition and also requires 2-factor authentication to delete a backup file.